Menu

 Installation photos by Kel Edge

-This Tamar Cabin was built in our workshop in South Devon and delivered to site in one day
+This cabin was built in our workshop in South Devon and delivered to site in one day

-Thames based clients Angela and Neil came across Life Space Cabins after seeing our feature in The Times Bricks & Mortar article and decided that our Tamar cabin design would fit their brief to provide a bright, well built summer house garden cabin that could be used year round.
+Thames based clients Angela and Neil came across Life Space Cabins after seeing our feature in The Times Bricks & Mortar article and decided that our dual pitch cabin design would fit their brief to provide a bright, well built summer house garden cabin that could be used year round.

 They had one important request… It had to be completed and installed in time for Angela’s important birthday celebrations.

-The Tamar is a classic A frame cabin with its high ceilings and painted timber clad interior it lends itself perfectly as an outside dining space as these clients were to use it for.
+The timeless dual pitch cabin with its high ceilings and painted timber clad interior it lends itself perfectly as an outside dining space as these clients were to use it for.
 They could throw open the doors on a balmy evening or retreat inside during the cooler months.

 Cabin Brief